radiasoft/Zgoubi-Workshop/README.md

 # Zgoubi-Workshop

-Supporting material for Zgoubi Workshop, https://zgoubi-workshop.com/
+Supporting material for the Zgoubi Workshop.

+For more information about the Workshop itself, and to register, please visit https://zgoubi-workshop.com/